-The Clearing House is located on GovTEAMS and is managed by Finance.
-For further information or to request access, please contact divestments@finance.gov.au.
+The Clearing House is located on the Australian Government Property Register and is managed by Finance.
+For further information, please contact divestments@finance.gov.au, or to request access, please contact PropertyData@finance.gov.au.
 A flowchart of the Clearing House process is detailed at Appendix 2.